COVID-19 lab leak theory

-The COVID-19 lab leak theory, or lab leak hypothesis, is the idea that SARS-CoV-2, the virus that caused the COVID-19 pandemic, is the result of a laboratory leak.
-Most scientists believe the virus spilled into human populations through natural zoonosis, similar to the SARS-CoV-1 and MERS-CoV outbreaks, and consistent with other pandemics in human history.
-Available evidence suggests that the SARS-CoV-2 virus was originally harbored by bats, and spread to humans multiple times from infected wild animals at the Huanan Seafood Market in Wuhan, Hubei, China, in December 2019.
-There is no evidence SARS-CoV-2 existed in any laboratory prior to the pandemic.
-An original animal reservoir has not yet been confirmed, though several candidate species have been identified.
+The COVID-19 lab leak theory is the hypothesis that SARS-CoV-2, the virus responsible for the COVID-19 pandemic, originated from a laboratory.
+This claim is highly controversial.
+There is scientific consensus that the virus is not the result of genetic engineering.
+Most scientists believe it spread to human populations through natural zoonotic transmission from bats, similar to the SARS-CoV-1 and MERS-CoV outbreaks and consistent with other pandemics throughout human history.
+Available evidence indicates that SARS-CoV-2 was originally harbored by bats and transmitted to humans through infected wild animals serving as intermediate hosts at the Huanan Seafood Market in Wuhan, Hubei, China, in December 2019.
+Several candidate animal species have been identified as potential intermediaries.
+There is no evidence supporting laboratory involvement, no indication that the virus existed in any lab prior to the pandemic, and no record of suspicious biosecurity incidents.

-Central to many versions of the lab leak theory is suspicion about the proximity of the outbreak to a virology institute that studies coronaviruses, the Wuhan Institute of Virology (WIV).
-However, most large Chinese cities have laboratories which study coronaviruses and Wuhan is one of the largest cities in China.
-Virus outbreaks tend to begin in rural areas, but are first noticed in large cities.
-If a coronavirus outbreak occurs in China, there is a high likelihood it will occur near a large city and therefore near a laboratory studying coronaviruses.
+Many scenarios proposed for a lab leak are characteristic of conspiracy theories.
+Central to many is a misplaced suspicion based on the proximity of the outbreak to the Wuhan Institute of Virology (WIV), where coronaviruses are studied.
+Most large Chinese cities have laboratories that study coronaviruses, and virus outbreaks typically begin in rural areas, but are first noticed in large cities.
+If a coronavirus outbreak occurs in China, there is a high likelihood it will occur near a large city, and therefore near a laboratory studying coronaviruses.
 The idea of a leak at the WIV also gained support due to secrecy during the Chinese government's response.
-The idea has been informed by (and has, in turn, fueled) racist and xenophobic sentiments.
-Scientists from WIV had previously collected SARS-related coronaviruses from bats in the wild; allegations that they also performed undisclosed risky work on such viruses are central to some versions of the idea.
+The lab leak theory and its weaponization by politicians have both leveraged and increased anti-Chinese sentiment.
+Scientists from WIV had previously collected virus samples from bats in the wild, and allegations that they also performed undisclosed work on such viruses are central to some versions of the idea.
 Some versions, particularly those alleging genome engineering, are based on misinformation or misrepresentations of scientific evidence.